Lotustrailtheprestigefig/StarshipScript/README.md

 You must be logged in as a root user.
 First you must clone the repo and then execute the install.sh file.
-This script will update and upgrade your operating system.
+This script will update and upgrade your OS.
 If you want to install the nerd font I use (ComicShannsMono) you can do it easily with the script, you will have a prompt asking if you want to.
 Then ZSH will be used as the default terminal and starship will be installed and configured.
 I invite you to check the script by yourself to understand any further.